Monday, December 23Playing God? Playing is for children.

 How to Make a Monster Part 3: Twisted Reflections

 This week we discuss the second Monstrous Archetype: the Twisted Reflection.
 As I talked about in Part 1, the Twisted Reflection represents a familiar evil, a sin committed by ones own society such as pollution or fascism, amped up to an extreme degree and thrown back at us.
 This very often takes the form of an alien invader or intruder, because the purpose of such a monster is to teach a moral lesson... to place us as the victims of our own societies mistakes.
 I think for this reason it appeals to science fiction more than fantasy, because it is helped by a certain amount of feasibility.
 It is easier to believe in aliens intruding upon our real lives than in centaurs showing up at our local tavern.
-Twisted Reflection Examples: The Martians from War of the Worlds, The Visitors ...
+Twisted Reflection Examples: The Martians from War of the Worlds, The Visitors from ...

 How to Make a Monster Part 2: The Primal Predator